staticintlucas/goldfish/README.md

 * Fewer custom cable options for USB-C when compared to Mini-B/Micro-B.
 * More expensive (depends on order quantity of course).
 * No onboard voltage regulator (this makes no difference for keyboards; an external regulator is only required when power supplies of over 5.5V are used).
+* No onboard RX, TX or Power indicator LEDs

 ## Known Issues
 * Rev. 0 and Rev. A both suffer from a similar issue to the [green Pro Micro clone](http://www.40percent.club/2017/09/green-pro-micro.html) making it unsuitable for split keyboards.
-This will be fixed in Rev. B.
+This should now be fixed in Rev. B.

 ## Repo Contents
 **/cad** - KiCad source files.